The Black Onyx is a Japanese RPG created by Bullet-Proof Software originally in 1984 for the NEC-PC 8801.

 In the game you can create a party of up to five members and explore dungeons in a pseudo-3d view, killing monsters with turn-based mechanics.

-The game was designed and programmed by Henk Rogers, a Dutchman that moved to Japan, with no prior experience of video games development but a passion for Dungeons & Dragons.
+The game was designed and programmed by Henk Rogers, a Dutchman that moved to Japan, with no prior experience in video games development but a passion for Dungeons & Dragons.

 Black Onyx was a huge success, and it became the best-selling computer game in 1984 across Japan.